Swagger & Stroll Down the Rabbit Hole: Background and production

 On 3 August 2019, the band shared that they had started working on their fifth studio album on their Facebook page, stating "12 songs in various stages of completion so far.
 Hoping to start recordings during the summer of 2020."

 On 21 February 2020, the band stated that recording for the new album would start on 4 May in Gothenburg.
 Two days later, they announced the title.
 Recording for the album concluded on 29 August with the recording of the Hammond organ parts.

 By late October 2020, the band already had the title, but not the release date nor a label for the album.
 The track listing was revealed in December of that year, when the band expected to have the album released by the first quarter of 2021.
 Following COVID-19 related setbacks, they stated in April 2021 that mastering was the only part of the album left to complete, and that they were hoping for a release the same year.
 On 15 June 2021, the band announced that the first single from the album would be released in August and the second in October, with the album itself set for a November release.

+The album marked first-time lead vocal appearances for trumpet player Martin Isaksson on "Malign Monologues" and cellist Johannes Bergion on "Saluting the Reckoning", and also featured vocal contributions from all members (except for Anders Johansson) for the first time on "War Painted Valentine".